b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 — *[The Temple Garment: A Sacred Reminder of the Lord Jesus Christ](https://www.churchofjesuschrist.org/study/liahona/2022/06/digital-only-young-adults/the-temple-garment-a-sacred-reminder-of-the-lord-jesus-christ?lang=eng&id=p9#p9),* Temple Department staff

 This First Presidency quote is more recent, and I can find a [primary source](https://newsroom.churchofjesuschrist.org/multimedia/file/first-presidency-temple-recommend-letter.pdf) for it.
-Isn't it funny how LDS religious practices that go against our better judgment are called "[[Tithing#Paying is a privilege!|a privilege]]" by leadership?
+Isn't it funny how LDS religious practices that go against our better judgment are called "[[Privilege|a privilege]]" by leadership?

 Another excerpt from the same page quoted above: